Equicontinuous actions of semisimple groups: Measurable metrics and metric ergodicity

 \begin{cor} Let $G$ be a semisimple analytic group with a finite center and no compact factors.
 Let $\mu$ be an admissible probability measure on $G$.
 Let $(X,\nu)$ be a $G$-Lebesgue space endowed with a $\mu$-stationary ergodic probability measure.
 Then $X$ is metrically ergodic.
 In particular, if the action on $X$ is measure preserving then $X$ weakly mixing (and in fact it is mixing modulo the action kernel). \end{cor}

 In fact, in the measure preserving case, $G'\acts X$ is even mixing, as we shall see in \ref{HM}.
 Below we sketch the proof of the corollary.
-Since we do not want to dive into the details of the subject here, we address interested reader to \cite{stat-struct} for further details and clarifications.
+Since we do not want to dive into the details of the subject here, we address the interested reader to \cite{stat-struct} for further details and clarifications.
 Assume that $X$ is not metrically ergodic.
-By Theorem~\ref{ME-struct}, there exists a (non-compact) quotient group $G'$, a compact group $H'<G'$ and an equivarinat map $\phi:X\to G'/H'$.
+By Theorem~\ref{ME-struct}, there exists a (non-compact) quotient group $G'$, a compact group $H'<G'$ and an equivariant map $\phi:X\to G'/H'$.
 Denote $\nu'=\phi_*(\nu)$.
 Since $\nu'$ is recurrent with respect to a random sequence in $G$, while the action is dissipative, we get a contradiction.
-We further remark that by the theory Furstenberg-Poisson Boundaries, it is a general fact that the question of metric ergodicity of a stationary measure reduces to the invariant measure case.
-Indeed, the Furstenberg-Poisson Boundary of a group, with respect to an admissible measure, is always a metrically ergodic action.
-It follows that for a stationary space $X$ and an equivariant map into a metric space, $X\to U$, the pushed measure is invariant: the associated boundary map from the Furstenberg-Poisson boundary to $\Prob(U)$ must be constant, due to the existence of a natural invariant metric on $\Prob(U)$.
-Thus the corollary above is reduced to the classical theorem of Howe-Moore, Theorem~\ref{HM} which we will prove independently.
+We further remark that by the theory of Furstenberg--Poisson boundaries, it is a general fact that the question of metric ergodicity of a stationary measure reduces to the invariant measure case.
+Indeed, the Furstenberg--Poisson boundary of a group, with respect to an admissible measure, is always a metrically ergodic action.
+It follows that for a stationary space $X$ and an equivariant map into a metric space, $X\to U$, the pushed measure is invariant: the associated boundary map from the Furstenberg--Poisson boundary to $\Prob(U)$ must be constant, due to the existence of a natural invariant metric on $\Prob(U)$.
+Thus the corollary above is reduced to the classical theorem of Howe--Moore, Theorem~\ref{HM} which we will prove independently.

 \begin{cor} Let $G$ be a semisimple analytic group with a finite center.
 Let $Y$ be a metrically ergodic $G$-space.
 Let $X$ be an ergodic probability measure preserving $G$-Lebesgue space.
 Then the diagonal action of $G$ on $X\times Y$ is metrically ergodic. \end{cor}